-Pumpkin is commonly available all over India and many other countries.
+Pumpkin seeds are edible seeds, usually consumed after roasting.
+Pumpkin (kaddu in Hindi) is commonly available all over India and many other countries.
 But did you know, even Pumpkin seeds are edible and can impart amazing benefits.
 Pumpkin also known as ‘Kaddu’ in hindi belongs to Cucurbitaceae plant family.
-It is a very common vegetable (which is basically a fruit) in Indian Kitchens and consumed as a main ciurse or a dessert.
+It is a very common vegetable (which is basically a fruit) in Indian Kitchens and consumed as a main course or a dessert.

 How To Eat Pumpkin Seeds:

 Raw or Roasted with outer shell :

 Some people prefer to eat straight from the pumpkin and get all the nutritional benefits.
 Although it doesn’t taste best when raw.
 But if roasted well, the seeds taste well with the outer shell also.
 Roasting also makes it crunchy and easy to bite.